Field installation for commercial security projects can be a pain to manage, as many integrators know all too well.

 - The priority of the task in need of completion.

-Tasks can also be distributed in a variety of different ways.
-Project managers using spreadsheets have to worry about editing rights and potential security issues.
-On the other hand, if the task lists aren’t shared at all, it’s impossible for both project managers and customers to know when something is completed.
+But here’s the challenge: If the task lists aren’t shared at all, it’s impossible for both project managers and customers to know when something is completed.

 In either case, project managers are caught in procedural red tape while trying to manage the lists that make a project run effectively — which can contribute to the project inefficiency that task lists are supposed to solve.